currawong-project/libcw/src/core/README.md

 character count, and converted numerical values.
 It also tracks line and column numbers for error reporting and provides an error code mechanism.

+### `cwFileSys`

+The `cwFileSys` module provides a set of cross-platform utilities for interacting with the file system.
+It offers an API for listing the contents of directories, manipulating path strings (e.g., extracting components), checking for the existence of files and directories, and creating or removing directories.
+The module is designed to abstract away platform-specific details of file system operations and integrates with other core modules for string and memory management.

+### `cwObject`

+The `cwObject` module provides a comprehensive framework for creating, parsing, and manipulating JSON-like hierarchical data structures.
+It supports dynamic objects including dictionaries (key-value pairs), lists, and primitives (strings, numbers, booleans, and null).
+The module features a robust parser to deserialize text from a string or file into a navigable tree of `object_t` nodes.
+An extensive API allows for programmatically building these object trees, finding specific nodes, and safely retrieving or modifying their values.
+Furthermore, it can serialize the entire object structure back into a compact string, making it ideal for configuration files, data exchange, and inter-process communication. `cwObject` relies entirely on `cwMem` for its internal memory management.